mui/material-ui/docs/src/pages/customization/density/density-de.md

 ## Applying density

-We won't cover possible use cases, or considerations for using density in your application.
+This section explains how to apply density.
+It doesn't cover petential use cases, or considerations for using density in your application.
 The Material design guidelines have a [comprehensive guide](https://material.io/design/layout/applying-density.html#typographic-density) covering these topics in more detail.

 ## Implementing density